 - Legal problems

 What is the Age of Onset and Course of Major Depressive Disorder?

-Major depression may first appear at any age, but the likelihood of onset rises around puberty.
-Incidence appears to peak in the 20s and, although rare, there are cases of first onset in the geriatric population.
+Major depression may first appear at any age.
+However, onset is more likely around puberty.
+Incidence appears to peak in the 20s.
+There are very rare cases of first onset in the geriatric population.
+1

-The course of the disorder is variable across those diagnosed.
-Some individuals experience discrete episodes, full recovery between episodes, and considerable time between episodes.
-For others, the time between depressive episodes is shorter and some symptoms linger between episodes.
-The good news is that 80% of individuals show recovery from a major depressive episode within 12 months and 40% show recovery as soon as 3 months after an episode’s onset.
+The course of major depression varies across people who are diagnosed with it.
+Some individuals experience discrete episodes, full recovery between episodes, and a good deal of time between episodes.
+For others, the time between episodes is shorter and some symptoms linger between episodes.
+The good news is that 80% of people show recovery from a major depressive episode within 12 months and 40% show recovery as soon as 3 months after onset of an episode.

 What are the Signs and Symptoms of Major Depressive Disorder?

-The signs and symptoms of depression include both mood changes as well as changes in other areas.
-There are also criteria around how long the symptoms last.
+The signs and symptoms of major depression include mood changes as well as other changes.
+There are specific criteria around how long the symptoms last.

-The constellation of symptoms that may be observed over a two-week period of a major depressive episode include:
+An array of symptoms may be observed over a two-week period of a major depressive episode.
+This list includes:

 - Feeling down or depressed, most of the day, nearly every day (in children and adolescents this might be exhibited as irritable mood)

 - Profound loss of interest in things that previously brought pleasure (e.g., hobbies, friendships, activities)